 Navy Swim Test Qualifications

 The Navy does offer remedial swim training to those not accustomed to swimming, but this is often during any "free" time the recruit or student may have.
-He or she is still expected to pass the basics of the swim assessment in order to join the ranks in the Navy.
+He or she is still expected to pass the basics of the swim assessment to join the ranks in the Navy.

 Third Class Swim Test